LeastAuthority/magic-crystal/protocol.md

 - a sufficient number of Custodians can do disaster recovery;
-- the secret owner has nothing additional to "back up" (e.g. remember a passphrase) No matter the choice, our application will accept backup data as-is and anyone with a "threshold" number of Shards can reconstruct that data.
+- the secret owner has nothing additional to "back up" (e.g. remember a passphrase) No matter the choice, our application will accept backup data as is and anyone with a "threshold" number of Shards can reconstruct that data.

 For every backup, we start a "backup session".
 Every backup session has a "purpose", which is a freeform string provided by the user.